 2. Eastern Phoebe

 The next three characteristics are Eastern Phoebe bird traits.
 The first is that she’s often a bit of a diva and demands attention.
 Eastern Phoebes are often very vocal, often talking over other birds during feeding time.
 It’s not necessarily a bad thing, but if the birds get fed up with the diva’s incessant chatter, they’ll take their food and leave.
 The second trait is that she can be a bit flighty and restless.
 They’ll fly up into the sky in a flash and then come back down to the ground.
 These birds are also quite friendly and curious.
 They’ll fly around and interact with the people who live near the feeder.
-It is a member of the tit family, which includes other common birds such as blue tits and great tits.
+It is a member of the tit family, which includes other common birds.
 Like many birds, phoebes eat insects, fruit, and nectar.
 However, they will also eat any food that they find in the wild.
 Their diet consists mostly of earthworms, but they have been known to eat crickets, ants, and grubs as well.
 They also eat small rodents and reptiles, such as lizards, snakes, and frogs.
 Some people have even reported seeing them eating caterpillars.
 In order to raise their young, they lay eggs in early spring.
 A female will lay anywhere.

 3. Golden-crowned Kinglet